lindaperez/1_bk_Kickstarter-Analysis/README.md

 2. Is it an strategic decision to create a crowdfunding with that particular budget $10.000, should the budget be less or more?
 Are there any relationship between the goal and successful campaigns?

-3. Create the campaign in a different country may help funding the goal budget?

-4. How long should be the campaign?

 ### Analysis of Outcomes Based on Launch Date